 DUI is an acronym that stands for Driving Under the Influence.
 It is the crime of driving under the influence of a substance that impairs your driving.
 Most commonly, the substance is alcohol.

-- You were driving a vehicle and you had a blood alcohol level level (BAC) of .08% or higher
+- You were driving a vehicle and you had a blood alcohol concentration (BAC) level of 0.08% or higher

 - You were driving a vehicle while impaired by a substance

-These definitions create two different ways you can be “guilty” of DUI—either because your BAC was too high or because you showed signs of being intoxicated/impaired.
-Either one is enough to convict you.
+These definitions create two different ways you can be “guilty” of DUI: because your BAC was too high or because you showed signs of being intoxicated/impaired.
+Either is enough to convict you.

-The definition above is a general one.
+The definitions above are general ones.
 It doesn’t cover every circumstance.
 There are other ways to be convicted of driving under the influence in California:

 - Drivers under the age of 21 face stricter standards for what counts as DUI